cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api-cinchy-event-triggered.md

 </code></pre>

 {% hint style="danger" %}
 Parameter names are case sensitive when used in the Connection configuration.
 Parameter matching is performed using literal string replacements.
-Names should not contain spaces (spaces are automatically removed), and should have differing prefixes.
+Names shouldn't contain spaces (spaces are automatically removed), and should have differing prefixes.
 {% endhint %}

 The following set of parameters will be available on every event even if they're not present in the listener config